springscent-20/springscent-20/README.md

 print(get_random_quote())
 ```

-    ## Being entirely honest with oneself is a good exercise. - Sigmund Freud
+    ## We can do no great things, only small things with great love. - Mother Teresa